 We often get called in the spring with frustrated lawn owners wondering what the strange, clumpy grass growing in their lawn is.
-Most times, it is one or both of varieties such as Orchard Grass and Rough Bluegrass.
+Often, they believe it to be crabgrass.
+Most times, it is another undesirable grass such as Orchard Grass and Rough Bluegrass.
 These grasses provide an ugly contrast from the dark green of the Kentucky Bluegrass, Perennial Ryegrass, or Turf-Type Tall Fescue that we have in our lawn.
 They differ in texture, color, and growth rate of the desired species in our lawn.

 Unfortunately dealing with Orchard Grass and Rough Bluegrass isn’t as easy as a dandelion invasion.
 Unlike broadleaf weeds, these grassy weeds cannot be controlled with a selective weed control.
 The only materials that would control them is a non-selective herbicide like glyphosate (Round-up).
 That leaves you asking the question if it is better to have spots of different green or spots of dead grass, then baby grass plants until that fills in.

 “I sprayed it with Roundup…”

 Even if you killed off spots of your lawn with these types of grasses, you would only solve this problem short-term.
 The stand of these grass plants most likely has dropped hundreds if not thousands of seeds in the soil underneath.
 This means if you get the bad out and put in the good, the bad may just show up again later anyway.
 There isn’t an easy fix for this problem.